 - 2.7.1 Without limiting the AEI Group's rights or obligations, the AEI Group will investigate allegations of insider trading where: - a.
-The allegation is made in writing to the Compliance Officer (or General Counsel, where the Compliance Officer is absent), signed by the person making the allegation and containing the details and circumstances of the alleged insider trading; - b.
-The person making the allegation identifies themselves; - c.
-The person makes the allegation in good faith. - 2.7.2 The AEI Group shall comply with the whistleblower protection requirements of Part 9.4AAA of the Corporations Act with respect to any allegation made in accordance with Section 2.7.1.
+The allegation is made in writing to the Risk and Compliance Manager (or General Counsel, where the Risk and Compliance Manager is absent), signed by the person making the allegation and containing the details and circumstances of the alleged insider trading; - b.
+The person making the allegation identifies themselves; and - c.
+The person makes the allegation in good faith. - 2.7.2 The AEI Group shall comply with the whistleblower protection requirements of Part 9.4AAA of the Corporations Act 2001 with respect to any allegation made in accordance with Section 2.7.1 of this Policy.
 The Corporations Act restricts any retaliation against a whistleblower and gives them a civil right, including seeking reinstatement of employment.
-To qualify for protection a whistleblower's revelation must be made to:

-- a.
-ASIC - b.
-The company's auditor or a member of the audit team; - c.
-A director secretary; - d.
-A senior manager of the company; - e.
-Another person authorised by the company to receive revelations of this kind. - 2.7.3 Refer to AEI's Whistleblower Policy for further details.

-3. Permitted Dealings

-3.1 Dealing by Directors and Employees of the AEI Group

-- 3.1.1 Dealing in AEI securities by a Director or employee of the AEI Group will only be permitted during the following periods: - a.
-For one month following the release of the six month trading results: - b.
-For one month following the release of the full year trading results; - c.
-The AEI Board will determine the date of the opening and closing of the trading window. - 3.1.2 For the purpose of the rules set out in Section 3.1.1 "dealing" means acquiring or disposing of securities directly or through a family trust, superannuation fund, company or in any other manner which would result in the Director or employee of the AEI Group having or disposing of a relevant interest (as defined in the Corporations Act) in those securities.
+- 2.7.3 To qualify for protection a whistleblower's revelation must be made to one of: - ASIC; - The company's auditor or a member of the audit team; - A director or secretary of the company; - A senior manager of the company; or - Another person authorised by the company to receive revelations of this kind. - 2.7.4 Refer to the AEI Group's Whistleblower Policy for further details. - 3.
+Permitted Dealings in AEI Securities - 3.1 Dealing by Directors, Employees and Contractors of the AEI Group - 3.1.1 A Director of the AEI Group must seek approval from the Chair of the AEI Board prior to dealing in AEI Securities.
+All employees and contractors of the AEI Group must seek approval from the General Counsel prior to dealing in AEI Securities.
+The General Counsel may refer approval to the Chair of the AEI Board if the request is sensitive and must seek approval from the Managing Director to deal in AEI Securities. - 3.1.2 Dealing in AEI Securities by a Director, employee or contractor of the AEI Group will only be permitted during the following periods: - For one month following the release of the six month trading results; - For one month following the release of the full year trading results. - 3.1.3 The AEI Board will determine the date of the opening and closing of the trading window. - 3.1.4 For the purpose of the rules set out in Section 3.1.1 above, "dealing" means acquiring or disposing of securities directly or through a family trust, superannuation fund, company or in any other manner which would result in the Director, employee or contractor of the AEI Group having or disposing of a relevant interest (as defined in the Corporations Act) in those securities.

-3.2 Additional Requirements for Directors5
+3.2 Additional Requirements for Directors6

-3.2.1 Directors of the AEI Group are required to notify the Company Secretary (or General Counsel, where the Company Secretary is absent) of any dealings in AEI securities immediately (via email) to enable notice to be filed in accordance with the ASX Listing Rules within 5 business days of the dealing.
+3.2.1 Directors of the AEI Group are required to notify the General Counsel (or Managing Director, where the General Counsel is absent) of any dealings in AEI Securities immediately (via email) to enable notice to be filed in accordance with the ASX Listing Rules within 5 business days of the dealing.